Compressing Over-the-Counter Markets: Portfolio Compression

-Technically, bilateral compression results in the removal of all chains of intermediation of length 1.
-Hence, a bilaterally compressed market exhibit a maximum of one and only directed exposure between each pair of market participants.
+Technically, bilateral compression results in the removal of all closed chains of intermediation of length two.
+Hence, a bilaterally compressed market exhibit a maximum of one obligation between each pair of market participants.